Back to California

 • It's unclear how compliance with equity metrics will be verified and enforced.

-• The bill does not specify when it becomes effective or what happens if a contractor fails to meet the required metrics.
+• The bill does not specify when it becomes effective after passing both chambers.

 Bill History